esdotzed/esdotzed/README.md

 ## Hi there, I am Alex Shen 👋

-Experienced Software Engineer with a proven track record in the internet industry.
-Proficient in Python, Java, Hadoop, Machine Learning, Scala, and front-end technologies such as React, React Native, and Taro.
-Previously worked at notable companies including VMware and eBay, as well as several startups.
-A dedicated and skilled professional holding a Master's degree in Computer Science from Cornell University.

 - 🔭 Currently working as a Full Stack Engineer.
 - 🌱 Exploring the integration of Large Language Models (LLMs) with various software engineering disciplines.
 - 👯 Passionate about exploring and contributing to open-source projects and developing innovative tools such as command-line utilities, dockerized applications, and Vercel apps.